Caracalla: Caracalla and Serapis

 At the outset of his reign, Caracalla declared imperial support for the Graeco-Egyptian god of healing Serapis.
 The Iseum and Serapeum in Alexandria were apparently renovated during Caracalla's co-rule with his father Septimius Severus.
 The evidence for this exists in two inscriptions found near the temple that appear to bear their names.
 Additional archaeological evidence exists for this in the form of two papyri that have been dated to the Severan period and also two statues associated with the temple that have been dated to around 200 AD.
 Upon Caracalla's ascension to being sole ruler in 212, the imperial mint began striking coins bearing Serapis' image.
 This was a reflection of the god's central role during Caracalla's reign.
 After Geta's death, the weapon that had killed him was dedicated to Serapis by Caracalla.
 This was most likely done to cast Serapis into the role of Caracalla's protector from treachery.

 Caracalla also erected a temple on the Quirinal Hill in 212, which he dedicated to Serapis.
 A fragmented inscription found in the church of Sant' Agata dei Goti in Rome records the construction, or possibly restoration, of a temple dedicated to the god Serapis.
 The inscription bears the name "Marcus Aurelius Antoninus", a reference to either Caracalla or Elagabalus, but more likely to Caracalla due to his known strong association with the god.
 Two other inscriptions dedicated to Serapis, as well as a granite crocodile similar to one discovered at the Iseum et Serapeum, were also found in the area around the Quirinal Hill.

 Monetary policy

-The expenditures that Caracalla made with the large bonuses he gave to soldiers prompted him to debase the coinage soon after his ascension.
+Excessive expenditure by Caracalla, in particular on large bonuses to soldiers prompted him to debase the coinage soon after his ascension.
 At the end of Severus' reign and early into Caracalla's, the Roman denarius had an approximate silver purity of around 55%, but by the end of Caracalla's reign the purity had been reduced to about 51%.

 In 215 Caracalla introduced the antoninianus, a coin intended to serve as a double denarius.
 This new currency, however, had a silver purity of about 52% for the period between 215 and 217 and an actual size ratio of 1 antoninianus to 1.5 denarii.
 This in effect made the antoninianus equal to about 1.5 denarii.
 The reduced silver purity of the coins caused people to hoard the old coins that had higher silver content, aggravating the inflation problem caused by the earlier devaluation of the denarii.